tianocore-docs/edk2-CCodingStandardsSpecification/5_source_files/README.md

 support all ASCII characters to enter the equivalent of the ASCII character.
 Trigraphs are three characters long (hence the "tri").
 The first two characters are "??" while the third character disambiguates the trigraph.
 Technically therefore, a[5] could be written a??(5??).
-Trigraphs have provided both confusing and unnecessary and are prohibited.
+Trigraphs have proven both confusing and unnecessary and are prohibited.

 ### 5.1.9 In-line assembler shall not be used